 KidsView is the Adventist Review’s full-color, eight-page edition just for children.
 Geared toward kids ages 8-12, it’s packed each month with news, devotionals, interesting church history, stories, puzzles, and student writing samples from Adventist elementary campuses around the world.
 Started in 2002 by then content editor Bonita Joyner Shields and current content editor Kimberly Luste Maran and designer Merle Poirier, KidsView has seen steady circulation growth over the past six years.
 In January 2007, managing editor and marketing director, Wilona Karimabadi joined the staff.
-One of the most exciting developments for KidsView is its recent inclusion in all North American Division Adventist elementary schools for grades 3-6 classrooms.
+One of the most exciting developments for KidsView is its inclusion in all North American Division Adventist elementary schools for grades 3-6 classrooms.
 KidsView also expanded from four to eight pages and with special sections devoted to displaying special classroom writing assignments, Adventist missions, and church heritage.

 Be Sure to Find Us on Facebook too!